RamonOpazo/sero/src/frontend/public/docs/getting-started.md

 4. Maximum file size: 50MB per document
 5. Wait for the upload to complete

 Documents are encrypted during upload using AES-256 encryption.
+The web UI establishes a short-lived trust session and re-encrypts your project password per request using fresh ephemeral RSA keys for sensitive operations.

 ### Step 3: AI Redaction